St. Luke-St. Bernardine Parish Grouping Team

-From various communications, we know that Renew My Parish is working towards a more vibrant Church here in our archdiocese.
-Cardinal Blase Cupich has said from the beginning that this process will inevitably include sacrifices by everyone in the archdiocese, including some church closings, combined churches into new parish structures, shared ministries, and letting go of our status quo way of thinking.
+Cardinal Cupich has said from the beginning that this process will inevitably include sacrifices by everyone in the archdiocese, including some church closings, combined churches into new parish structures, shared ministries, and letting go of our status quo way of thinking.
 But we will come out stronger at both the local level and as an archdiocese to grow in faith and numbers of believers who will be the disciples needed in this 21st century.